anonymix007/uinput/README.md

 2023-11-22: Release 1.7.0 adds support for multitouch devices!
 Thanks to @SnoutBug for this addition!
 See issue #37 for details.

 2024-04-13: Release 1.8.0 adds 2 new functions in gamepad.go for trigger force (one for each trigger)

+2024-04-13: Release 1.8.1 fix missing absMin and absMax (might break API result but can't test it)

 TODO
 ----